BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 Configuration can be done directly in Pimcore backend (no need to edit YAML files):
 ![Auth provider configuration](config-menu.png)

+The bundle gets shipped with detailed instructions how to set up auth applications at the authentication provider, where to find the necessary keys / settings and where to paste those secrets in Pimcore.

 You can add as many auth providers as you want (e.g. if your internal users use a different auth provider as your Pimcore agency).